underscoreio/essential-slick/ABOUT.md

 * An introduction to the core concepts you need to work with Slick.

-* Modifying data (delete, insert, update) and working with primary keys.
+* Selecting and modifying data (delete, insert, update) and working with primary keys.

 * Making use of the type system, with custom types, value classes, typed primary keys, foreign keys, optional values, and enumerations.

-* A variety of joins and aggregates.
+* Constructing joins and aggregates.

+* Working with Plain SQL when you need to really control the queries you run.

 Exercises though the text allow the read to solidify their learning and further explore the material.

+This is an **early access** release.
+All the chapter content is available, but the content is subject to corrections and revision.

 ----